Pprime1/csasm/README.md

 - [x] Include some form of live map view on the screen cf: https://leafletjs.com/examples/quick-start/
   - [x] Centre on the current player's location
   - [ ] Have Circles for each waypoint
-    - [ ] needs to convert geometry waypoint locations to WKT?
+    - [ ] needs to convert geometry waypoint locations to WKT
     - [x] need to update the colour of them with updatemap updates
-    - [ ] can we colour a circle yellow(?) if anyone is occupying, colour it green if current player is occupying, otherwise red when not occupied by anyone?
+    - [ ] colour the circle yellow if anyone is occupying, colour it green if current player is occupying, otherwise red when not occupied by anyone
   - [ ] can we zoom map further in than 50m?
   - [x] clear the playerloc pin once it updates?
   - [x] map update/pan on movement?
   - [x] make the displayed map bigger on screen?
 1000px height x full device-width ==> set in the css stylesheet
-      - do we show other players? ... no:sleeping_bed:
+      - do we show other players on map? ... no:sleeping_bed:
   - [x] delay showmap.js from starting until the game actually starts
   - [x] why doesn't the actual map tiles display by default at startup?
 Maybe delay first display until is_running?
   - [x] change the person marker icon to be a person